pyside/PySide/doc/howto-build/cmake-primer.rst

   where CMake will try to find its modules.
 * ``CMAKE_TOOLCHAIN_FILE=<file path>`` sets the path to the file that describes the toolchain used to compile this project.
-It is very useful when using CMake with icecc to speedup compilation.
+It is very useful when using CMake with `Icecream <http://en.opensuse.org/Icecream>`_ to speed up compilation.

 You can define a variable using the ``-D<VARIABLE>`` switch like the example below.